-Students are required to listen to the radio and TV for inclement weather closures.
+Students will be notified of unexpected closures via the SMART Student Portal, Google Classroom and on social media platforms, such as Facebook.
+All students are expected to maintain accurate contact information within the student management system to ensure timely receipt of communications.
 If closures are due to inclement weather, all full day closures are to be made up at the discretion of the Institute.